 Step 4 After pressing ENT the display will read:

-ACCESS COde? .000000
+ACCESS CODE?
+000000

 Step 5 A five digit owner access code was provided with your instrument at the time of shipment.
-The owner codes are included on the calibration certification sheet for the MDI base unit.
-Use the number keys on the MDI system keypad to enter the Owner Access Code from left to right.
+Use the number keys on the HHC to enter the Owner Access Code from left to right.